Board of Education

 School Board Members

-Mr. William Niemi - Vice President
+Mr. William Niemi - Board President

-Steve J. Candela - member
+Mr. Steve J. Candela - Member

 It is the belief of the Ashtabula Area City Schools that the welfare and progress of each student undergirds and defines the total thrust of all educational activities.
 The basic intent is to direct staff and program toward the optimum development of each student...